achubaty/achubaty.github.io/curriculum-vitae.md

 ### Service Activity

+- External Reviewer, NSERC discovery grants (2016)
-- Website Editor, Entomological Society of British Columbia (2011-present)
+- Website Editor, Entomological Society of British Columbia (2011-2015)

     - Oversaw digitization of the society's entire journal archive dating back to 1906, and directed efforts to move the journal archive online and made freely available as an open-access publication

 - A/V Volunteer, 98th Annual Meeting of the Ecological Society of America (4-9 Aug 2013)
 - Organizer, Joint Annual Meeting of the Entomological Societies of Canada and British Columbia (2010)
-- Volunteer, Let's Talk Science (2008-present)
+- Volunteer, Let's Talk Science (2008-2013)
 - Organizer, SFU New Biology Grad Student Mentorship Program (2007-2010)
-- Webmaster, SFU Biology Grad Student Caucus (2007–present)
+- Webmaster, SFU Biology Grad Student Caucus (2007–2012)
 - Editor, Newsletter of the Professional Pest Management Association of British Columbia (2007-2010)
 - Webmaster, Professional Pest Management Association of British Columbia (2007-2010)
 - Judge, Calgary Youth Science Fair (2003, 2004)